tgirke/manuals_old/mydoc/mydoc_internal_notes.md

 ## Create a new instance of this site

 1. Create a new project repository on GitHub and give it any name.
 For instance, the project described here was named `manuals`.
-This will be the project's `master` branch.
+This initial setup will be the project's `master` branch.
 After this is done, clone the new repostitory to your local computer.
 If you are new to GitHub [here](https://guides.github.com/activities/hello-world/) are some basic instructions for creating and managing GitHub repositories